 After an extensive tour of the Sicilian capital, it's time for a break.
 How about a day trip to the beach?

-The suburb of Mondello is only a few kilometres from Palermo and offers the finest sandy beach, crystal-clear water and an idyllic view of the surrounding natural landscape on the sea bay between Monte Pellegrino and Monte Gallo.
+The suburb of Mondello is only a few kilometres from Palermo and offers the finest sandy beach, crystal clear water and an idyllic view of the surrounding natural landscape.

 The Monte Pellegrino

-Monte Pellegrino, the "pilgrim's mountain", lies four kilometres outside the city centre to the north.
-The view from the highest point is breathtaking and on the way up, on the "Acchianta" Santa Rosalia path, you will encounter many highlights worth seeing.
+Monte Pellegrino, the "pilgrim's mountain", is four kilometres outside the city centre.
+The view from the highest point is breathtaking and you will encounter many highlights on the way up.

 There is the "most beautiful promontory in the world" (Goethe), the chapel of Saint Rosalia carved into the mountain or the paradise-like Laghetto Gorgo di Santa Rosalia pond.

 While some of the historic buildings are still used for government business today, others house galleries or museums and attract many art enthusiasts to Sicily with their exhibitions.